 - How alienated?

 - You can't go out in public without clothes, you can't take into public with you a machine gun.
 The possessions on your own body are controlled.
 Your possessions at home are regularly taxed by the government and taken away by threat of force.
 Torture, the elimination of property rights over your own body, is said by the government to be "enhanced interrogation".
 The government takes possession of all your email, telephone calls and internet history, no walls prevent observation.
-And according to the President himself, when companies are big enough if they lie for profit to the people they do business with that too is not a crime.
 You have no sure property rights to things in your house, to your own body, or to what you carry on your body outside the house.
 And all this because while playing a game of exchange for profit you are not sharing and so not protected by the private property exception authorized by sharing.
 Still with me?

 - Then what do we mean by "rule of law"?